September 14, 2012

 The angle of the battery powered drill holding the needle relative to the polishing disk's surface

 The result of movement in two different axes (axial and radial) of the needle in relation to the polishing disk, is that the surface of the needle's tip will be smoother, while the risk of causing grooves due to one directional abrasion movement in which high and low pressure polishing areas are difficult to avoid, which will occur in manual polishing.
 Using the polishing method described here ensures all sides are (more or less) polished equally in a helical fashion.
-This results in a much smoother polished surface that makes it more difficult for paint to stick to it.
+This results in a much smoother polished surface that makes it more difficult for paint to stick to it, because the needle is constantly polished in the Y-axis, that keeps transitioning smoothly into the X-axis as long as the act of polishing is carried out.
+It means that every side of the needle is polished with the same amount, which is impossible to do with manual polishing.

 It means no different radii of the needle surface, which means no unwanted leaking because there is a slight opening somewhere between needle and nozzle.
 Optimal result can probably be achieved if the surface speeds of the polishing disk and needle are equal.
 The polishing disk is made of a hard type of rubber and is originally meant to remove paint from surfaces.
 It is probably enough to use polishing paste only, but I am experimenting with polishing resin as well.